Florida QB Emory Jones transferring after 2 spring practices

 - Emory JonesAmerican football quarterback

-GAINESVILLE, Fla.
-(AP) Quarterback Emory Jones is leaving Florida after just two days of spring practice.
+GAINESVILLE, Fla. — Quarterback Emory Jones is leaving Florida after just two days of spring practice.

 Jones started 12 games for Florida in 2021, completing 64.7% of his passes for 2,734 yards, with 19 touchdowns and 13 interceptions.
 Jones will have two years of eligibility remaining wherever he lands.